Magic Wand Tool in Photoshop

 To resolve this issue we need to change the value of tolerance.
 Check the below-attached image of the panel which shows the location of tolerance icon.

 By default tolerance value is given as 32 in Photoshop.
 It means that the software will select any pixels that have the same tone and color as the area we selected plus any pixels that are up to 32 shades brighter or 32 shades darker.
-By increasing the value of tolerance we will get a better result which is shown in the image below.
+By increasing the value of tolerance we will get a better result.
+I have kept the tolerance at 50 which is shown in the image below.

-Even in my second trial, I was not able to select the entire background.
+Even in my second trial I was not able to select the entire background.
 For that, I could try again with a higher tolerance value.
 But there is another easier option to select the remaining area.
-Magic wand tool consists of an option called ‘add to existing options’ which means I can add more selections based on my first selection.
+Magic wand tool consist of an option called ‘add to existing options’ which means I can add more selections based on my first selection.
 For that hold down your shift key and click on the area you want to select, then a plus sign will appear with the tool cursor.
 This means you are ready to add selections, in our case, when the plus sign is visible click on the background area that was not included in the initial selection.
-Thus we can select the entire background of the image as shown below.
+Thus we can select the entire background of the image.

-To replace the background it should be better to select the bridge rather than selecting the background.
-Since we already selected the background, we can inverse that selection.
+For selecting the sky to replace, one more option is available.
+Instead of selecting the sky we can select the remaining areas and using the reverse feature we can select the sky.
 It means that when we choose inverse option it will select everything that was not selected and remove the selection of initially selected area.
-For that go up to the select menu at the top of the screen and choose the inverse option as shown below.
+For that go up to the select menu at the top of the screen and choose inverse option as shown below.

 To replace the background we have to copy the selected area to a new layer.
 For that press ‘Ctrl+J’ to copy the selected area to the layers in the layer panel and save it as layer1.
 After this open the new image which we want to set as the new background.
 Then select the entire image by pressing ‘Ctrl+A’ and then copy it to the clipboard by pressing ‘Ctrl+C’